Application of Langevin Dynamics to Advance the Quantum Natural Gradient Optimization Algorithm: Conclusions

 \section{Conclusions}

 In this paper we demonstrate that application of Langevin dynamics with Quantum Natural Gradient force for optimization of variational quantum circuits gives a new optimization algorithm, which we call Momentum-QNG.

-The basic QNG algorithm uses the quantum metric tensor to rescale the variational parameter space to give a more symmetric shape of the loss function.
+The basic QNG algorithm uses the Quantum Geometric tensor to rescale the variational parameter space to give a more symmetric shape of the objective function.
 On the other hand, the momentum (inertial) term in the Momentum algorithm prevents the optimization process from sticking to the local minima and plateaus.
-Here we report that the combination of both these features in the Momentum-QNG algorithm gives a strong boost effect.
-Indeed, for the Minimum Vertex Cover problem (see Fig.~\ref{fig:QAOA_ave}(a) and (c)) the proposed Momentum-QNG algorithm outperforms the basic QNG in the range of the learning rate values $0.01 \leq \eta < 0.225$.
-And for the Investment Portfolio Optimization problem (see Fig.~\ref{fig:Portfolio}(a) and (c)) it gives the best result between all the optimizers under consideration for $0.01 \leq \eta \leq 0.25$ ($N=6$) and $0.01 \leq \eta \leq 0.1$ ($N=12$).
+Indeed, from Eq.~\eqref{eq:sigma} one can see that the mean jump length in the vicinity of a local extremum of the objective function increases with increasing momentum coefficient.
+This feature allows momentum-amended algorithms to explore a wider volume in the variational parameter space and to find deeper minima.